GENERAL ART/ PK-2 grade:

 3-5 – Comic Books: Using Comic Life and Photoshop, Digital Arts students are eagerly engaged in collaborative teams developing narratives for Comic Book stories – planning storyboards, drawing characters and scenes, and writing dialogue.
 Creating Comic Books allows students an excellent opportunity improve literacy while having fun.

-3-5 – Stop-Motion Animation: During the semester Digital Arts students will begin working in collaborative stop-motion animation teams.
-Techniques may involve dry-erase, cut-outs, 3D objects, and multi-plane.
+3-5 – Stop-Motion Animation: Students were introduced to working in collaborative stop-motion animation teams using the dry-erase boards /camera’ setups.
 This is another excellent opportunity for students to improve literacy and develop collaborative skills while engaged in pre-production, production, and post production for narrative.

 3-5 – Digital Collage: During the semester students may work on digital collage.
 Techniques may include Photo-Surreal, Metal Creatures, and the Cherry Blossom Contest.
 Cherry Blossom digital collage works are made ready for entry in the spring DC Youth Art Contest.